Mikael-RnD/UiPath-Analyze/README.md

 # UiPath-Analyze
-Runs workflow analysis with stopOnErrors enabled for all UiPath projects in a GitHub repository.
+Runs workflow analysis with stopOnRuleViolation enabled for all UiPath projects in a GitHub repository.

 Example usage: